 You’ll need to know how many leads are in your pipeline at any one stage for accurate revenue forecasting.

-A well-managed pipeline will give you a fairly predictable revenue at the end of each cycle, month or quarter.
+Good sales pipeline management will give you a fairly predictable sales process results every week, month or quarter.
 But you can’t even begin measuring if you don’t have this crucial figure first.

 Your cost per lead will be factored into your cost per sale at the end of the day.
 But knowing the cost of leads up front – as a separate number – is a no-brainer.